 and more because of convictions and broadly inaccessible motivations within them.
 If this were the case, then…

-- Does this discount the value of information and skill?
+- Does it discount the value of information and skill?

 - How do we get from information and skill to knowledge and wisdom in action?